weservegeorgia/weservegeorgia.github.io/_posts/2024-05-25-Our-Mission.md

 author: Aidan Ji
 ---

 Welcome to the WeServe website!
-In collaboration with [AYTEF](https://www.aytef.org/) and other organizations, WeServe strives to provide volunteer opportunities to local high school students to serve the youth in the Atlanta area through tennis and education.
+In collaboration with [AYTEF](https://www.aytef.org/) and other organizations, WeServe strives to provide volunteer opportunities to local high school students to serve the youth in the Atlanta area through education and tennis.